 Mr. Wallace received an AB degree in Government and Economics from Harvard College and an MBA from Harvard Business School.

 Lev Gonick is an educator, technologist, and smart city architect, and currently serves as Chief Information Officer at Arizona State University.

 Prior to his current role, Lev was co-founder and CEO of DigitalC, the award-winning non-profit organization enabling and celebrating innovation, collaboration, and productivity through next generation broadband networks, big open data solutions, and IoT for public benefit.

-Lev was CIO at Case Western Reserve University from 2001-2013.
+Lev was also previously CIO at Case Western Reserve University from 2001-2013.
 He and his colleagues were internationally recognized for technology innovations in community engagement, learning spaces, next generation network projects, and organizational development.
-Lev’s innovations, including the Case Connection Zone catalyzed national projects, including US Ignite and Gig.U
+Lev’s innovations, including the Case Connection Zone catalyzed national projects, including US Ignite and Gig.U.

 John Leibovitz is a Venture Partner with Columbia Capital, an investment firm that builds companies in the mobility, Internet infrastructure, and enterprise IT sectors.
 Previously, he served as Deputy Chief of the Wireless Bureau and Special Advisor to the Chairman for Spectrum Policy at the Federal Communications Commission.
 Prior to the FCC, John helped launch the Technology, Innovation, and Government Reform working group for President Obama’s transition team.
 Before that, he was a wireless entrepreneur and strategy consultant.
 He started his business career with McKinsey & Company.
 John has written about technology and telecom policy in the Yale Law Journal and the Yale Journal of Law and Technology.
 He holds a B.A. from the University of Pennsylvania, an M.Phil. from Cambridge University, and a J.D. from Yale Law School.